Pylons/pyramid/docs/narr/install.rst

 are not compatible with your system Python).

-To set up a virtualenv to install :mod:`repoze.bfg` within, first ensure that setuptools is installed.
-Invoke ``import setuptools`` within the Python interpreter you'd like to run :mod:`repoze.bfg` with.
+To set up a virtualenv to install :mod:`repoze.bfg` within, first ensure that :term:`setuptools` is installed.
+Invoke ``import setuptools`` within the Python interpreter you'd like to run :mod:`repoze.bfg` under:

 .. code-block:: bash